 As a general rule, it was agreed that each CE should be run under the same testing conditions using one software codebase, which should be based on the group test model software codebase.
 An experiment is not to be established as a CE unless there is access given to the participants in (any part of) the CE to the software used to perform the experiments.

-The general agreed common conditions for single-layer coding efficiency experiments are described in the output document JVET-J1010.
+The general agreed common conditions for single-layer coding efficiency experiments are described in the output document JVET-J1010 (update).

 Experiment descriptions should be written in a way such that it is understood as a JVET output document (written from an objective “third party perspective”, not a company proponent perspective – e.g. referring to methods as “improved”, “optimized” etc.).
 The experiment descriptions should generally not express opinions or suggest conclusions – rather, they should just describe what technology will be tested, how it will be tested, who will participate, etc. Responsibilities for contributions to CE work should identify individuals in addition to company names.

 CE descriptions contain a basic description of the technology under test, but should not contain excessively verbose descriptions of a technology (at least not unless the technology is not adequately documented elsewhere).
 Instead, the CE descriptions should refer to the relevant proposal contributions for any necessary further detail.
-However, the complete detail of what technology will be tested must be available – either in the CE description itself or in referenced documents that are also available in the JVET document archive.
+However, the complete detail of what technology will be tested must be available – either in the CE description itself or in documents that are referenced in the CE description that are also available in the JVET document archive.

 Any technology must have at least one cross-check partner to establish an CE – a single proponent is not enough.
 It is highly desirable have more than just one proponent and one cross-checker.